 Instead, we’re back to old, confusing, obscure networking tools.

 There has been some improvement

-Wireless networking, for example, was once exceptionally difficult, with little standardization, and operating system support that could be characterized as “bolted on” at best.
-Today it’s natively supported, and for the most part, is something we typically assume will work, at least for direct internet access.
+Wireless networking, for example, was once exceptionally difficult, with little standardization and operating-system support that could be characterized as “bolted on” at best.
+Today it’s natively supported, and something we assume will just work, at least for direct internet access.

-Similarly, I’ve been particularly impressed with recent machine setups where networked printers magically appear as immediately available or as easily installed.
-That’s a level of simplicity — or at least lack of undue confusion — that works well for what, under the hood, is amazingly complex.1
+Similarly, I’ve been impressed with recent machine setups where networked printers magically appear as immediately available or are easily installed.
+That’s a level of simplicity — or at least lack of undue confusion — that works well for what is amazingly complex under the hood.1

 So, why do I rant?